 Novato Bus Facility Dispatch and Fuel Island Buildings Roof Rehabilitation and Building Exterior Improvement, Contract No. 2024-BT-029.
-Staff is preparing design plans and bid documents for the rehabilitation of the Novato Bus Facility Dispatch Building and Fuel Island Building.
+Staff prepared design plans and bid documents for the rehabilitation of the Novato Bus Facility Dispatch Building and Fuel Island Building.
 The scope of work includes rehabilitation of the existing roof system, replacing existing skylights and windows, cleaning and painting the exterior of the buildings, and installing an electric switch for emergency generator hook-up.
+On January 16, 2025, the District advertised Construction Contract 2024-BT-029 for bids.